Ouranosinc/scen_workflow_afr/README.md

   rainstart, rainend, raindur, rnnmm, sdii, wetdays, wgdaysabove, dc;
 - added an option to export in georeferenced maps (GeoTIFF files).

-### Upcoming version
+### v1.2.0

-The following features are being implemented:
+The following features were implemented:
-- created several climate indices: txg, tngmonthsbelow, drydurtot ('1d' and 'tot' calculation modes);
+- created several climate indices: txg, tngmonthsbelow, tndaysbelow, drydurtot ('1d' and 'tot' calculation modes);
+- added the possibility to specify a day-of-year interval for indices 'txdaysabove', 'tndaysbelow', 'wgdaysabove' and 'prcptot'
 - applying a mask on generated indices to remove values if located outside ERA5Land domain;
 - added the possibility to add a line corresponding to the 90th percentile in time series (for the index 'prcptot');
 - enabled parallel processing during the calculation of climate indices;